bids-standard/bids-specification/src/modality-specific-files/magnetoencephalography.md

 electrode locations can be digitized and stored in separate files.
 The [`acq-<label>`](../appendices/entities.md#acq) entity can be used when more than one type of digitization in done for a session, for example when the head points are in a separate file from the EEG locations.
-These files are stored in the specific format of the 3-D digitizer’s manufacturer (see the [MEG File Formats Appendix](../appendices/meg-file-formats.md)).
+These files are stored in the specific format of the 3-D digitizer's manufacturer (see the [MEG File Formats Appendix](../appendices/meg-file-formats.md)).

 For example: